 Note that an electric current with noise below the shot noise level can be obtained very easily, e.g. by connecting a quiet voltage source to a resistor.
 The reason for this is that electrons, being equally charged particles, experience a mutual repulsion, which gives them a natural tendency to “line up”, i.e. to pass a conductor with more regular than just random distances between them.

-Efficient laser diodes, operated at low temperatures, can convert sub-shot-noise electric currents into light with intensity noise below the shot noise level (→ amplitude-squeezed light).
+Efficient single-mode laser diodes, operated at low temperatures, can convert sub-shot-noise electric currents into light with intensity noise below the shot noise level (→ amplitude-squeezed light).
 Surprisingly, the degree of squeezing is not even limited by the quantum efficiency of the laser diode.

 Various optical nonlinearities can be used to generate light with quantum noise below the shot noise limit.
 This can be squeezed light, where one quadrature component is below the shot noise level, or light exhibiting certain quantum correlations.